 Can you guess the fastest airspeed an aircraft has ever achieved?
 It is close to 10,200 km/h or 6,300+ mph.
 Quite astounding.
 But the more important question is how did we reach this level.

 Between the 1940s and 1960s, the aviation industry made substantial advancements concerning engine output and the aircraft’s overall structural stability.
-These improvements allowed airplanes to operate at much faster speed with increased durability.
+These improvements allowed airplanes to operate at much faster speeds with increased durability.

-On October 14, 1947, the U.S Air Force pilot Chuck Yeager carried out the first-ever supersonic flight (exceeding the speed of sound or Mach 1) on Bell X-1.
+On October 14, 1947, US Air Force pilot Chuck Yeager carried out the first-ever supersonic flight (exceeding the speed of sound or Mach 1) on Bell X-1.
 During the flight, the aircraft reached the maximum airspeed of 1,600 km/h.
-But, of course, it was no way near the fastest aircraft in the world.
+But, of course, it was nowhere near the fastest aircraft in the world.

 Mach Regimes

 An aircraft’s speed is often measured by the Mach number, a dimensionless quantity representing the ratio between an object’s speed and the speed of light in the surrounding medium.
-Based on the airspeed of an aircraft relative to the speed of sound, flights can be categorized into different Mach regimes.
+Depending on how fast an aircraft is compared to the speed of sound, we can put flights into different Mach regimes.

 Mach Regime | Speed (Mach Number) |